dbusjs/node-dbus-next/README.md

 To emit a signal, just call the method marked with the `signal` decorator and the signal will be emitted with the returned value.

+If you have an interface xml description, which can be gotten from the `org.freedesktop.DBus.Introspect` method on an exported interface, you can generate dbus-next JavaScript classes from the xml file with the `bin/generate-interfaces.js` utility.

 ## Contributing

 Contributions are welcome.
 Development happens on [Github](https://github.com/acrisci/node-dbus-next).